-Mailing Address: College of Medicine (MC 784) 1853 West Polk Street Chicago, IL 60612
+Mailing Address: Graduate Education in Medical Sciences College of Medicine (MC 784) 1853 West Polk Street Chicago, IL 60612

-Campus Location: Suite 300, Room 324 CSN Program Code: 20FS8060PHD

-Phone: (312) 355-0389
+Campus Location: CSN Suite 300, Rm 324 Program Code: 20FS8060PHD Phone: (312) 355-0389

-Fax: (312) 355-0389
+Fax: (312) 413-8221

 E-mail: gemsinfo@uic.edu

 Web Site: http://gems.comd.uic.edu/

-Co-Directors: William Hendrickson and Buck Hales
+Co-Directors: William Hendrickson and Buck Hales Program Administrator: Laura King Price

-Program Administrator: Mia Johnson

 The GEMS Program offers students integrated training in the biomedical sciences.
-PhD programs include the areas of Anatomy, Biochemistry, Biophysics, Cell and Molecular Biology, Genetics, Immunology, Microbiology, Neurosciences, Pharmacology, and Physiology.
+PhD programs include the areas of Anatomy, Biochemistry, Biophysics, Cell and Molecular Biology, Genetics, Immunology, Microbiology, Neurosciences, Pathology, Pharmacology, and Physiology.
 Students have the flexibility to choose a mentor from among more than 150 funded research faculty in all departments and PhD programs of the College of Medicine.
-Areas of research excellence within the broader disciplines include cancer; development; gene regulation; host-pathogen biology; lung biology; molecular and integrated cardiac and vascular biology; proteomics, genomics, and bioinformatics; reproductive biology; signal transduction; and virology.
+Areas of research excellence within the broader disciplines include stem cell biology; cancer; development; gene regulation; host-pathogen biology; lung biology; molecular and integrated cardiac and vascular biology; proteomics, genomics, and bioinformatics; reproductive biology; signal transduction and virology.

-Students apply using the GEMS PhD program code and list in order of preference up to three of the participating departments as an area of interest.
-Participating departments are: Anatomy and Cell Biology, Biochemistry and Molecular Genetics, Microbiology and Immunology, Pharmacology, and Physiology and Biophysics.
-Specific requirements are listed under each participating graduate program.
+Students apply using the GEMS PhD program code (20FS8060PHD) and list in order of preference up to three of the participating departments as areas of interest.

+Participating departments are the following: Anatomy and Cell Biology (20FS1024PHD), Biochemistry and Molecular Genetics (20FS4050PHD), Microbiology and Immunology (20FS1468PHD), Pathology (20FS1548PHD), Pharmacology (20FS1564PHD), Physiology and Biophysics (20FS1584PHD).
+Specific requirements are listed under each of these graduate programs.

 In general, students should have the following:

-Baccalaureate Field No restrictions.
-Applicants must have a satisfactory record of courses in biology, inorganic and organic chemistry, and at least one year of physics and mathematics.

-Grade Point Average At least 2.75/4.00 for the final 60 semester hours of undergraduate study.
-Preference is given to those applicants who have a GPA greater than 3.00.

-Tests Required GRE General.
+- Baccalaureate Field No restrictions.
+However, applicants must have a satisfactory record of courses in biology, inorganic and organic chemistry, and at least one year of physics and of mathematics. - Grade Point Average At least 2.75/4.00 for the final 60 semester hours of undergraduate study.
+Preference is given to applicants with a GPA greater than 3.00/4.00. - Tests Required GRE General.
 This test should be taken prior to submission of the formal application.
-Preference is given to applicants with a combined verbal and quantitative, above 1200 and analytical writing above 4.0.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80 (new Internet-based TOEFL).

-Personal Statement Required.

-Other Requirements Preference is given to applicants with a documented record of research accomplishment.
+Preference is given to applicants with a combined verbal and quantitative score above 1200 and an analytical writing score above 4.0. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80 (Internet-based TOEFL). - Letters of Recommendation Required. - Personal Statement Required. - Other Requirements Preference is given to applicants with a documented record of research accomplishments.

-GEMS students engage, during their first year of study, in a core curriculum that focuses on the fundamentals of biochemistry and cell and molecular biology, and integrates these with topics in molecular medicine and physiology.
-Beginning in the second semester, students elect to take a variety of courses with the goal of concentrating more selectively within a chosen area of interest.
+GEMS students, during their first semester of study, engage in a core curriculum that focuses on the fundamentals of biochemistry, cell biology, molecular biology, and physiology.
+Beginning with the second semester, students choose from a variety of courses with the goal of concentrating more on their chosen area of interest.

-Students initially pick three or four potential mentors in whose laboratories they spend 10week rotations during the first year.
-At the end of their first year, students select a mentor and College of Medicine department with whom they will undertake their thesis research.
-The PhD is granted in the program that the student selects.
+During the first year, students additionally engage in 3 or 4 laboratory rotations of 10 weeks each.
+The students select from among the GEMS faculty potential mentors for their thesis research.
+At the end of the first year, students select their mentor and department from within the College of Medicine.
+The PhD is granted by the degree-granting program that the student selects.

-Course Work Required Courses: All students must take or show proficiency in GCLS 501, 502, 503, 504, 505.
-Students must take additional 500-level courses as specified by their chosen PhD program.

-Dissertation Required.
-Students must earn at least 52 hours in MIM 599.

-Other Requirements During the second year of graduate study students must pass a preliminary exam in a format specified by their chosen department.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work Required Courses: All students must take or show proficiency in three out of the following four core courses: GCLS 500, 501, 502, 503.
+Students must take or show proficiency in Research Methods courses GCLS 504 and 505.
+Students must also take select 500-level courses as specified by their chosen PhD program. - Preliminary Examination During the second year of graduate study, students must pass a preliminary examination in a format specified by their chosen department. - Dissertation Required.
+Students must earn at least 52 hours in Research in their department (599). - Other Requirements: Journal clubs and research seminars as specified by the student's chosen department.